Humbaba Collection, 2023

 ARTIST STATEMENT

-The Houmbaba Collection cherishes and preserves Lebanese history, culture and contributions to the world.
+The Humbaba Collection cherishes and preserves Lebanese history, culture and contributions to the world.
 Named after Humbaba, the protector of the cedar forest mentioned in the Epic of Gilgamesh, these works have been developed in the face of propaganda and efforts to manipulate narratives throughout the media, history and the web.
 From appropriating our culture to efforts towards disconnecting Lebanese from their Culture and distorting Phoenician identity throughout the centuries.
 From branding the Ancient Lebanese god, god of thunder, Baal Hadad, to the horned Devil, which the Lebanese themselves now believe, to painting Humbaba

 or Oumbaba, the protector of the Cedar Forest appointed by the gods, into a hideous malicious monster.
 In efforts against the wickedness of Wikipedia pages falsely depicting Lebanese history and culture in articles written and edited by the country's enemies, where open editing is restricted.
 Where history books fail to clarify that Thales, the father of Greek philosophy is from Tyre originally and Tyre is Phoenicia and Phoenicia is Lebanon.
 Pythagoras, a one-man university, the father of Numerology, is another Lebanese from Tyre Lebanon originally.
 The color purple, the glass cup, the Phonetic Alphabet are also Lebanese.